How do general elections affect public procurement?

 Government departments and their communications must - as always - remain as politically neutral and objective as possible.

 Generally speaking, civil servants are expected to continue their day-to-day responsibilities, but - as under normal circumstances as well - should not engage in activity that brings their political impartiality into question.
+They should "provide consistent factual information on request to candidates of all parties", and "avoid becoming involved or appearing to become involved, in a partisan way, in election issues".

 Local Government